-Note: this body of work was shown at the Olivier Cornet Gallery, Dublin in 2015.
+Note: this body of work about the Irish Diaspora was shown at the Olivier Cornet Gallery, Dublin in 2015.
 It was also shown in various art spaces around Ireland during 2015 and 2016.
 In Áras Éanna, Inis Oírr on the Aran Islands and in An Gailearaí, Gaoth Dobhair, the exhibition was entitled: “Tinteáin”

 To view a 5 minute clip of the Dublin exhibition on Imeall (TG4), click here